LispCookbook/cl-cookbook/emacs-ide.md

 - `M-x slime-rgrep-system`: run `rgrep` on the base directory of a system.
 - `M-x slime-isearch-system`: run `isearch` on the files of a system.
 - `M-x slime-query-replace-system`: run `query-replace` on an ASDF system.
-- `M-x slime-save-system`: save all files belongign to a system.
+- `M-x slime-save-system`: save all files belonging to a system.
 - `M-x slime-delete-system-fasls`: this deletes the cached .fasl files for this system.

 Sly users have a more featureful `sly-load-system` command that will search the .asd file on the current directory and in parent directories.